BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Practice-Quiz-2.md

 ## Question 1

 Which of the following is a piece of structured, stand-alone, and reusable code that will perform a single specific action?
-1 point

 - [x] A function
 - [ ] A container